Were you born between 1946 and 1964?

 - in 80 slides with my overlay audio commentary, broken into 4 segments, with a review at the end of each segment, over two- and 3/4-hours’ high-quality educational time.

-- And you opt-in to a free subscription to my blog “LinkedIn Nuggets,” arriving by email every business weekday at 8:00 am ET, covering a LinkedIn topic.
-My readers report back to me they have found the blog truly beneficial.
+- And you can opt-in to a free subscription to my blog “LinkedIn Nuggets,” arriving by email every business weekday at 8:00 am ET, covering a LinkedIn topic.
+My readers report back to me they have found the now 1800 blogposts truly beneficial.

-The whole package (the worksheet, the slides, and the special bonus material, and the workdaily blog) will allow you to continuously master my proven, practical tips and techniques, improve your LinkedIn profile, and become a better contender, and improve your career story along the way.
+The whole package (the worksheet, the slides, and the workdaily blog) will allow you to continuously master my proven, practical tips and techniques, improve your LinkedIn profile, and become a better contender, and improve your career story along the way.

 ALL FOR $44.99!